 Finding work in Argentina as an expat is probably the biggest hurdle facing those relocating to the country, because it has strict employment laws and high rates of unemployment.
-Expats should consider transferring to the Argentinian branch of a multinational company from their home country or applying to jobs in industries that tend to hire foreign workers.
+Expats who want to work in Argentina should consider transferring to the Argentinian branch of a multinational company from their home country or applying for jobs in industries that tend to hire foreign workers.
 In these cases, expats have a higher chance of employment.
 The company should also then sort out all the required visas and work permits.

 Nowadays, there seems to be an increase in expats doing casual or online work rather than having a full-time job.

 Expats planning to look for work after entering Argentina may run into difficulties.
 Job opportunities for expats are limited, and local wages can be considerably lower than those some foreigners may be accustomed to.
 Most of the opportunities for expats are in the big cities, specifically in the banking, IT and oil sectors.
 Jobs in tourism and teaching also often hire expats, and these are industries where speaking English is necessary.
 Foreigners who speak Spanish and are willing to work for Argentinian wages, however, are more likely to find a job in other industries.